Are you a victim? FBI looking for ‘Cryptoqueen’

 (KHON2) — The Federal Bureau of Investigation (FBI) is offering a $100,000 reward for information leading to the arrest of Ruja Ignatova, who’s better known as the “Cryptoqueen.”

-Ignatova is on the FBI’s 10 Most Wanted Fugitives list: accused defrauding investors of billions of dollars in a scheme that began around 2014.
+Ignatova is on the FBI’s 10 Most Wanted Fugitives list: She is accused of defrauding investors of billions of dollars in a scheme that began around 2014.

 According to the FBI, Ignatova was the founder of OneCoin Ltd., a Bulgaria-based company that marketed a purported cryptocurrency.
 Officials say she made false statements and representations to individuals in order to solicit investments in OneCoin.